 Reconciliation is the process of matching your dataset with that of an external source.
-Datasets are produced by libraries, archives, museums, academic organizations, scientific institutions, non-profits, and interest groups.
+Datasets for comparison might be produced by libraries, archives, museums, academic organizations, scientific institutions, non-profits, or interest groups.
 You can also reconcile against user-edited data on Wikidata, or reconcile against a local dataset that you yourself supply.

 To reconcile your OpenRefine project against an external dataset, that dataset must offer a web service that conforms to the Reconciliation Service API standards.

-Reconciliation is semi-automated: OpenRefine matches your cell values to the reconciliation information as best it can, but human judgment is required to ensure the process is successful.
+Reconciliation is semi-automated: OpenRefine matches your cell values to the reconciliation information as best it can, but human judgment is required to review and approve the results.
 Reconciling happens by default through string searching, so typos, whitespace, and extraneous characters will have an effect on the results.
 You may wish to clean and cluster your data before reconciliaton.

 We recommend planning your reconciliation operations as iterative: reconcile multiple times with different settings, and with different subgroups of your data.

-Other services may exist that are not yet listed in these two places: for example, the 310 datasets hosted by the Organized Crime and Corruption Reporting Project (OCCRP) each have their own reconciliation URL, or you can reconcile against their entire database with the URL listed here.
+Other services may exist that are not yet listed in these two places: for example, the 310 datasets hosted by the Organized Crime and Corruption Reporting Project (OCCRP) each have their own reconciliation URL, or you can reconcile against their entire database with the URL shared on the reconciliation API list.
 For another example, you can reconcile against the entire Virtual International Authority File (VIAF) dataset, or only the contributions from certain institutions.
 Search online to see if the authority you wish to reconcile against has an available service, or whether you can download a copy to reconcile against locally.

-OpenRefine extensions can add reconciliation services, and can also add enhanced reconciliation capacities.
+OpenRefine includes Wikidata reconciliation in the installation package - see the Wikidata page for more information particular to that service.
+Extensions can add reconciliation services, and can also add enhanced reconciliation capacities.
 Check the list of extensions on the Downloads page for more information.

 Each source will have its own documentation on how it provides reconciliation.
-Refer to the service itself if you have questions about its behaviors and which OpenRefine features it supports.
+The table on the reconciliation API list indicates whether your chosen service supports the features described below.
+Refer to the service's documentation if you have questions about its behaviors and which OpenRefine features it supports.

-Select “Reconcile” → “Start reconciling” on a column.
+Choose a column to reconcile and use its dropdown menu to select→ .
 If you want to reconcile only some cells in that column, first use filters and facets to isolate them.

 In the reconciliation window, you will see Wikidata offered as a default service.
-To add another service, click “Add Standard Service…” and paste in the URL of a service.
-You should see the name of the service appear in the list of Services if the URL is correct.
+To add another service, click service.
+You should see the name of the service appear in the list of if the URL is correct.and paste in the URL of a

-Once you select a service, the service may sample your selected column and identify some suggested categories (“types”) to reconcile against.
+Once you select a service, your selected column may be sampled in order to suggest “types” (categories) to reconcile against.
 Other services will suggest their available types without sampling, and some services have no types.

 For example, if you had a list of artists represented in a gallery collection, you could reconcile their names against the Getty Research Institute’s Union List of Artist Names (ULAN).
 The same Getty reconciliation URL will offer you ULAN, AAT (Art and Architecture Thesaurus), and TGN (Thesaurus of Geographic Names).

-Refer to the documentation specific to the reconciliation service (from the testbench, for example) to learn whether types are offered, which types are offered, and which one is most appropriate for your column.
+Refer to the documentation specific to the reconciliation service to learn whether types are offered, which types are offered, and which one is most appropriate for your column.
 You may wish to facet your data and reconcile batches against different types if available.

 When the process is done, you will see the reconciliation data in the cells.
-If the cell was successfully matched, it displays a single dark blue link.
+If the cell was successfully matched, it displays text as a single dark blue link.
 In this case, the reconciliation is confident that the match is correct, and you should not have to check it manually.
-If there is no clear match, a few candidates are displayed, together with their reconciliation score, with light blue links.
+If there is no clear match, one or more candidates are displayed, together with their reconciliation score, with the text in light blue links.
 You will need to select the correct one.

-For each matching decision you make, you have two options: match this cell only , or also use the same identifier for all other cells containing the same original string .
+For each matching decision you make, you have two options: match this cell only (one checkmark), or also use the same identifier for all other cells containing the same original string (two checkmarks).